 You call yourself a tennis fan, but did you ever stop to think about where the tennis shoes

 originated?
 Why are they called tennis shoes in the first place, and who made the first pair?
-Well, this article plans to give you a history of tennis by focusing on tennis shoes.
+Well, this article plans to give you a history of tennis by focusing on sneakers we call tennis shoes.
 Let’s get to know why this fantastic athletic shoe was invented.

 The First Tennis Shoe